JiaoLaboratory/CRAQ/README.md

 ### Parallel running to speed up
 Reads mapping is currently the most time-consuming step of CRAQ, especially for long reads mapping.
 Users can run the core CRAQ programs separately to increase speed.
 Details here: https://github.com/JiaoLaboratory/CRAQ/blob/main/Doc/steprunREADME.md
 ### Running with NGS or long SMS data only
-If the users only have NGS data or SMS long read data, CRAQ could just take one of these datasets at the expense of some reliability or informativity.
+If only NGS data or SMS long read data were available for the sequenced individual, CRAQ could just take one of these datasets as input.
+However, the lack of SMS long read data will make these CSE and CSH hardly detected.
+It will also cause more regions classified as low_confidence due to no or limited coverage from NGS data.
+The lack of NGS data could potentially cause CRAQ report less CRE and CRH, especially for ONT-based assembly.
 Run CRAQ with SMS long read data only:
 ```
 $ craq  -g assembly.fa -sms SMS_sort.bam